top of page

 Oslo, Norway

-Lekiso-bet, is an Ethiopian cultural framework meaning “house of lamentation.”
-Traditionally, Lekiso-bet is a communal space of mourning, where grief is performed, witnessed, and held collectively.
-Drawing from this tradition, the work explores how memory, displacement, and public space intersect in conditions of precarity.
-The tent house (Lekiso-bet)—a recurring architectural and conceptual motif—serves as both a physical and symbolic structure: impermanent yet grounded, vulnerable yet generative.
-It functions as a mobile site of remembrance, storytelling, and social gathering, echoing indigenous informal social systems such as Idir, which foster solidarity through shared ritual and mutual care.
+Lekiso-bet is a social framework meaning “house of lamentation.”
+It is a communal space of mourning, where grief is performed, witnessed, and held collectively.
+Drawing from this tradition, Berhane’s work investigates social engagement as an art practice, the notion of ephemerality, and the relationships between society, public space, and displacement.
+The tent house (Lekiso-bet) is a recurring architectural and conceptual motif that serves as both a physical and symbolic structure: impermanent yet grounded.
+It functions as a site of remembrance, storytelling, and social gathering, echoing indigenous informal social systems that foster collective responsibility and mutual care.

-Developed as part of my master's research at the Oslo National Academy of the Arts, the work centers on a symbolic tent house—a structure that becomes both a shelter and a site of storytelling.
-It draws parallels between the perilous journeys of East African refugees and the role of participatory art.
+Developed as part of Berhane's master's research at the Oslo National Academy of the Arts, the final installation reflects on various experiences of sorrow, a psychological sense of unity, and a broader relationship with temporal space, like a tent situated in different social and cultural contexts.
 It is a gesture toward a different kind of monument within a contemporary art context.
-The work does not aim to monumentalize tragedy, but to hold space—for those lost, for those left behind, and for those still in motion.
+The work aims to monumentalize those unknown numbers of lost human lives trying to cross international borders by small boats, for those left behind, and for those still in motion.

 EXHIBITION VIEW: INSTALLATION, Lekiso-bet \ ለቅሶ ቤት / 2016 - 2017 / 8 x 6 x 4m / MATERIAL: Canvas tent, Screen-print, Wooden bench,